-Further iterations of the modeling process can provide opportunities to motivate and introduce new content.
-A first model may apply previously-learned material, but while discussing possible improvements to the model, it may become clear that the class does yet have the mathematical equipment to improve it as desired.
-A decision in the Lunch problem to consider of total fat as well as total calories move students from working with linear equations to a system of linear inequalities, and cause students to use laborious methods or change their plans.
+Further iterations of the modeling process can provide opportunities to motivate and introduce new mathematics content.
+A first model may apply previously learned material, but while discussing possible improvements to the model, it may become clear that the class does yet have the mathematical equipment to improve it as desired.
 Such incidents can motivate students and provide valuable opportunities to introduce, explore, and apply new mathematical tools.